 Here are the Profile Apprenticeship success rates

-Overall success rate 92.31% - Overall Timely Success rate 92.31%
+Overall success rate 81% Overall Timely Success rate 75%

-|Apprenticeship Framework Qualification||Profile Achieved %||National Average %|
+|Apprenticeship Qualification||Profile Achieved %||National Average %|

 You are the apprentice's employer and it is therefore your responsibility to pay the wages of the apprentice, as you would any member of staff.
 They are your trainee employee.

-From April 2016 employers of apprentices under the age of 25 will no longer be required to pay secondary Class 1 (employer) National Insurance contributions (NICs) on earnings up to the Upper Earnings Limit (UEL), for those employees. https://www.gov.uk/government/publications/
+From April 2016 employers of apprentices under the age of 25 will no longer be required to pay secondary Class 1 (employer) National Insurance contributions (NICs) on earnings up to the Upper Earnings Limit (UEL), for those employees. www.gov.uk/government/publications/

 Yes.
-As with all of your staff, they must have a contract of employment which covers their apprenticeship.
+As with all of your staff, they must have a contract of employment which covers the duration of their apprenticeship.
 As our programmes are individually designed around your company and your apprentice's needs, the length of programme can vary from 12 months to 24 months, and therefore the contract would need to reflect this.
 We suggest the contract be for a minimum of 12 months or until the apprenticeship has finished.

-Minimum of 12 months – 24 month depending on the job role and the young person's needs and prior knowledge and qualifications.
+The timeframe for an apprenticeship with Profile can vary but must be for a minimum of 372 days, but can be up to 24 months depending on the apprenticeship programme, job role and the person's needs and prior knowledge and qualifications.

 This can vary depending on the complexity of the job role and the experience of the young person.
 However, we would expect the young person to be supported by a workplace mentor in their role until you are confident they can be left to complete the task competently.
 As with all new members of staff the level of support is usually more intensive at the start of the Apprenticeship and the Apprentice should be given guidance on how to complete tasks within their role, appropriate behaviour and conduct etc. whether this is as a formal induction process or not, will depend on individual company procedures.

 You would need to supply the equipment and any Personal Protective Equipment (PPE) for the young person to complete their job effectively, as you would for any new member of staff.

 By having an apprentice you are developing a new member of staff to help with the productivity and growth of your business.
 The young person will develop their skills in your working practices which will be used now and in the future.
 An apprenticeship allows you to grow your future talent.
 More information can be found at: https://www.gov.uk/government/publications/apprenticeships-guide-for-employers

 This is very difficult to identify as it all depends on the job role, the type of assessment which can be used and the confidence of the apprentice.
-That said it should take 5-6 hours each week, for the duration of the apprenticeship, to gather the evidence required for the portfolio.
-Hopefully, much of your apprentice's evidence will be generated and captured while performing their duties.
+That said, it should take 5-6 hours each week, for the duration of the apprenticeship, to gather the evidence required for the portfolio.
+Hopefully, much of your apprentice's evidence will be generated and captured while performing their normal work duties.